tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 - **Adaptive models:** You can build a logical model with minimum code.
 Changes are commodative to technical and business requirements, including the use of measures (formulas) and rule sets.

 ## Analyzing Data
+Before sharing any data with a team, you first have to carry out your own, personal data analysis using Power BI Desktop.
+You can conduct several forms of analysis.
+At the most basic level, when the data enters the system, you have to review it to make sure it looks right and appears as it should.
+If it doesn’t, you manipulate the data by cleansing it, a task often carried out by an analyst or engineer.